|

 Put one leg up (or squat down).
 Use your pelvic muscles to push down the menstrual cup.
 Grab the stem and gently pull the cup down.
 Then, grab the base and break the seal by gently pinching it with your fingers.
 Slightly squeeze, and keep under a horizontal angle to avoid spilling.

-In this article, you will learn more about the steps above, plus:
+In this article, you will learn more about the steps above, and some more tips.

 Let’s begin!